What is SYSA?

 For Travel (BAYS) Program teams: The rosters of travel teams are selected at meetings held by each Age Group Coordinator and his/her respective coaches.
 The aim is to have as many involved as practicable, and to have someone at the meeting with personal knowledge about each player under consideration.
 Players are placed based on their skill level and commitment.
 Evaluations by coaches and open evaluation results are important data in assisting in this process.
 Recognition is given to the fact that player's abilities and interest can very well change in relatively short periods of time and placements should try to reflect those changes as best as possible.

 - Each coach is asked by the Age Coordinator each season to complete an objective evaluation form for each player on the team.

-- The two major sources of information used by coaches and age coordinators to help make team assignments are the coach's evaluations and the spring tryouts.
-Of these considerably more emphasis is given to the evaluations as they reflect a season long review of each player.
+- The two major sources of information used by coaches and age coordinators to help make team assignments are the coach's evaluations and the spring evaluations.
+Of these considerably more emphasis is given to the coaches' evaluations as they reflect a season long review of each player.

 - Team assignments are made with the best interests of players and teams in mind.

 - Player assessment will be conducted as fairly as possible.

 - Every effort will be made to see that teams are not exclusionary over time and that team assignments reflect an evaluation of each player's current skills and commitment.

 - A player's individual success and development results in large part from how the player interacts with the team to which he/she is assigned, not on which team.

 As a parent, you should be supportive of your child and her/his enthusiasm for the sport of soccer regardless of the team assignment.
 We encourage you to discuss any concerns about team placement with the appropriate coach for your child.

 Is it possible my child will not be assigned to a team?